anshulkharb/GIFBlocker/README.md

 We may often need to block GIFs on a particular page only, not the whole internet.
 For such cases, you can turn off the extension and click 'Block GIFs on the current tab' whenever you may need to.

 In case you need to see some GIFs, turn off the extension by clicking the extension button.
 You can turn it on similarly.

+Disclaimer: It doesn't block all types of animated content, but GIFs only.

 Bonus Point: This extension will save a lot of data consumed by loading GIF.